Cleaning and preparing moss and lichen for a terrarium

 Why Proper Preparation Matters: Benefits of Clean and Healthy Moss?

-Understanding how to clean and prepare moss and lichen for making terrarium is more than just a preparatory step—it is fundamental for a thriving terrarium.
+Understanding how to clean and prepare moss and lichen for making terrarium is more than just a preparatory step.
+It is fundamental for a thriving terrarium.
 Clean moss reduces the risk of mold, pest infestations, and decay, which can all jeopardize your mini ecosystem.

 Healthy moss improves air quality within your terrarium by producing oxygen and maintaining humidity.
 It also provides a natural, soft carpet that supports the growth of other plants, creating a balanced, self-sustaining environment.